django-cms/cms-template/README.md

 # Django template for a new django CMS project

-A Django template for a typical django CMS installation.
+A Django template for a typical django CMS installation with no special bells or whistles.
+It is supposed as a starting point for new projects.

+If you prefer a different set of template settings, feel free to create your own templates by cloning this repo.

 To install django CMS 4 by hand type the following commands: